 STOP Stressing About Your Family Portraits.
 Here's how:

 The family portrait session is booked; the date is on the calendar and you’re excited about your upcoming photo session.
 But then, you start to get worried.
-You've invested money, everyone needs a haircut, you don't have a thing to wear, your four year old refuses to wear appropriate clothing, your husband hates the camera and it's all becoming overwhelming.
+You've invested money, everyone needs a haircut, you don't have a thing to wear, your four year old refuses to wear appropriate clothing, your partner hates the camera and it's all becoming overwhelming.
 Here are few tips to make your family photo session a breeze.
-As always, if you love this content please share it from our site.

 1. Communicate your ideas, fears, wants, and all your expectations with your photographer before your photo session.
 Photographers will know which locations will have good light and make good backgrounds, but it’s harder to make those decisions during your session.

 2. If you have small children, schedule the shoot with their regular routines in mind.
 If they are usually napping between 1 and 3 p.m., don’t plan a session for 2 p.m.
 You may need to adjust the shoot location to accommodate the light, but happy rested kids are #1 in our book!
-Also take into account your spouses schedule: is the big game on, does she/he have a meeting or packed work schedule that day?
+If you have teens or older children, make sure you are not asking them to wear something they feel uncomfortable in.
+Also take into account your partner's schedule: is a big game on, does she/he have a meeting or packed work schedule that day, is she/he juggling the kids and too much that day?

 3. What if the weather is bad?
 Sometimes, the weather can be challenging when photographing outdoors.
 If this is the only day the whole family can get together, then being flexible is important.
 Dressing for the weather is crucial to successful photos.
 Rain doesn’t always mean cancelation: break out the cute rain boots and colorful umbrellas.
 Overcast weather usually means great soft light, which photographers love.